Upgrade your patio sipping with this charming $12 pinot grigio - NewsBreak

 Upgrade your patio sipping with this charming $12 pinot grigio

+Correction: A previous version of this article was published with the incorrect description and seller list for the BloodRoot Pinot Noir 2019.
+It has been corrected.
 We often say wine is meant to be consumed with food, but some wines are ideal for sipping by themselves.
-This week's feature is an inexpensive, delicate and floral pinot grigio from northern Italy, a great value for casual parties and patio conversations.
-We also have two pinot noirs - a robust, savory version from California and an affordable French one that plays hard to get but is worth the effort.
-A Provençal-style rosé from California and a muscadet from the Loire Valley close out this week's list with a burst of summer refreshment.www.lmtonline.com
+This week’s feature is an inexpensive, delicate and floral pinot grigio from northern Italy, a great value for casual parties and patio conversations.
+We also have two pinot noirs — a robust, savory version from California and an affordable French one that plays hard to get but is worth the effort.
+A Provençal-style rosé from California and a muscadet from the Loire Valley close out this week’s list with a burst of summer refreshment.www.washingtonpost.com

 Comments / 0